International Council on Active Aging

 15. Is the staff knowledge about the impact that medication can have on exercise

-For interviews or more information about the ICAA and aging-related issues, contact:
+For interviews or more information about ICAA or aging-related issues, contact:

 Toll-free: 1-866-335-9777 (North America only)